Rancho San Francisco de las Llagas: History

-In 1848, the heirs of Carlos Castro sold Rancho San Francisco de las Llagas to Martin Murphy's sons Daniel and Bernard.
+In 1848, the heirs of Carlos Castro sold Rancho San Francisco de las Llagas to Martin Murphy Sr.'s sons Daniel and Bernard.
 Martin Murphy had brought his family to California with the Stephens-Townsend-Murphy Party in 1844.
-Martin Murphy purchased Rancho Ojo del Agua de la Coche to the north of Rancho San Francisco de las Llagas in 1846.
+Martin Murphy Sr. purchased Rancho Ojo del Agua de la Coche to the north of Rancho San Francisco de las Llagas in 1846.

 With the cession of California to the United States following the Mexican-American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho San Francisco de las Llagas was filed with the Public Land Commission in 1852, and the grant was patented to Daniel and Bernard Murphy (later joined by James and Martin J. C. Murphy) in 1868.

-In 1851, Daniel Murphy married Mary Fisher, daughter of neighbor William Fisher, owner of Rancho Laguna Seca.
+In 1851, Daniel Martin Murphy married Mary Fisher, daughter of neighbor William Fisher, owner of Rancho Laguna Seca.
 When Daniel Murphy died in 1882, his daughter Diana and son Daniel Jr. inherited the land grant.
 Daniel Murphy Jr. sold his land on Rancho San Francisco de las Llagas in 1892 to real estate developer Chauncey Hatch Phillips.

 Bernard Murphy purchased Rancho La Polka on the east boundary of Rancho San Francisco de las Llagas and Rancho Las Uvas on the western boundary of Rancho Ojo de Agua de la Coche.
 Bernard Murphy married Catherine O’Toole (b.
 1828).
 Bernard Murphy was killed in the explosion of the steamboat "Jenny Lind" en route from Alviso to San Francisco on April 11, 1853, and his wife Catherine inherited the land.
 In 1862, Catherine O’Toole Murphy married James Dunne of Rancho Bolsa de San Felipe who died in 1874.
 In 1893, a portion of Rancho San Francisco de las Llagas, also known as the Dunne Ranch, owned by Catherine Murphy Dunne, was subdivided and the settlement of Rucker was created.
 Catherine's daughter, Mary Phileta Dunne, married Joseph H. Rucker.